Study assistance from Work and Income

 Training Incentive Allowance

-If you get the Domestic Purposes, Widows or Invalids Benefit, or Emergency Maintenance Allowance from Work and Income, you may be able to get the Training Incentive Allowance to help with your study costs.
+If you get the Sole Parent Support, Supported Living Payment or Emergency Maintenance Allowance from Work and Income, you may be able to get the Training Incentive Allowance to help with your study costs.

-If you're on the Domestic Purposes Benefit or the Widows Benefit your course needs to be an approved course and be consistent with the employment goals set out in your Personal Development and Employment Plan.
+If you're on Sole Parent Support or Supported Living Payment your course needs to be an approved course and be consistent with the employment goals set out in your Personal Development and Employment Plan.

 How much you can get depends on your costs and the length of your course.
 The fees are paid straight to the people providing the training.
 Payment for other costs is made to you with your benefit.